There is a big trend gaining ground across the country:

 Art is in the same ball game.
 Look locally and you will find a wondrous collection of talented people that will have produced what you are looking for, or that will offer you the service you need.
 Not necessarily at a fraction of the price (although quite likely), but this time your money will be well spent – you will pay the artist and his/her outlet (some artists are not salespeople and only want to paint or make, so the role of a good local independent gallery is very useful for them).
 Whichever case, you will benefit from the following:

-– This article was written by Anna Ventura, owner of the Tidal Gallery.
+“7 REASONS TO BUY LOCAL ART” is an article written by Anna Ventura, owner of the Tidal Gallery.
 Practising artist and graphic designer, she is also passionate about Arts in the community –

 Finally, make sure to look at all our current artists.
 Including small sketches, something more bijoux.

 Prefer to see it in person?
 Planning a visit?
 See our opening times and location.